leaf-ai/studio-go-runner/docs/interface.md

 ### experiment ↠ config ↠ database ↠ type

-This variable denotes the storage format being used by studioml to store meta-data and supports three types within the open source offering, firebase, gcloud, s3.
+This variable denotes the storage format being used by StudioML to store meta-data and supports three types within the open source offering, firebase, gcloud, s3.
 Using s3 does allow other stores such as Azure blob storage when a bridging technology such as Minio is used.

 ### experiment ↠ config ↠ database ↠ authentication